New year, new trends. Here’s what to look forward to in the design world for the rest of 2018.

 - Bold colour.

 We saw a tremendous flood of bright colour in 2017 with an increasing number of brands becoming braver and opting for fluoro shades and clashing tones.
-A fantastic example of this is eBay’s vibrant identity, which highlights its all-encompassing personality and breadth of offerings.

 This year, the trend continues and our top tip would be to use your core brand hue as a backdrop for posters, graphics and web design.